albertlauncher/documentation/src/_docs/faq.md

 ##### Which application is used to open an item?

-Unless explicitely defined by the responsible extension, Albert uses the system defaults.
+Unless explicitly defined by the responsible extension, Albert uses the system defaults.
 They are managed by your desktop environment and defined as stated in the freedesktop.org [Association between MIME types and applications](http://standards.freedesktop.org/mime-apps-spec/mime-apps-spec-1.0.html) standard.
 See the [Arch Linux](https://wiki.archlinux.org/index.php/Default_applications#MIME_types_and_desktop_entries) or [Debian](https://wiki.debian.org/MIME) wiki for a human readable version of the standard.
 One generic way to change those associations is `xdg-mime`.
 Check the manual for more informations.

 ##### "FATAL: Stylefile not found: xxx", where is it?